Imandyr/speech-recognition/README.md

 # speech-recognition
 I tried to create model for speech recognition, based on several guides.

-I will use the LJSpeech dataset to train model.
+will use the LJSpeech dataset to train model.

 # evaluation results: